 Travertine Maintenance Services :

-Once you have your travertine floors done by a professional, the floors should last about 2-6 years depending on traffic and if the floor was sealed correctly.
-We recommend getting your floors done as needed in that window, and never wait longer than the recommended 6 years.
+The floors should last about 2-6 years depending on traffic and if the floor was sealed correctly.
+We recommend getting your floors done as needed in that window.

 Different Types of Travertine Finishes

-Travertine tiles have become more and more popular in home flooring, walls, backslpash, pavers, and around the pool.
+It is no surprise that travertine has become more and more popular in home flooring, walls, backslpash, pavers, and around the pool.
 It is a beautiful choice of tile.
 All travertine can look uniquely different due to their different finishes.
-Some of the most popular finishes are honed (matte), tumbled (rough or pitted surface), Brushed (worn or textured suface), or polished (shiny).
+Some of the most popular finishes are honed (matte), tumbled (rough or pitted surface), brushed (worn or textured suface), or polished (shiny).
 Your Texas Floor technician will be able to successfully identify which type of travertine you have and can further advise on how to clean to it's maximum potential.
 Each travertine is different and they varry on color, durability, porosity, and density depending on the quarry that it came from.
 No two travertine floors are the same so be cautious when a company has a "one size fits all" answer to your floor cleaning plan.

 Mistakes We See When Cleaning Travertine

-In many instances, when cleaning travertine that is evev modertly soiled, the process may uncover surface scratches, small holes, and even hairline cracks that are disguised from the soiling.
+In many instances when cleaning travertine the process may result in uncovering surface scratches, small holes, and even hairline cracks that are disguised from the soiling.
 Simmularly, the travertine maintence cleaning may dislodge filler in the travertine that is not stable.
 Our travertine repair or travertine honing process wiik adequetly address these issues.
 If you have any questions on our process of travertine cleaning please feel free to reach out.
 We love answering any and all travertine questions.